deliveryhero/field-exporter/README.md

     type: ConfigMap
 ```

-Which will create a `ConfigMap` that can be used to [add environment variables](https://kubernetes.io/docs/tasks/configure-pod-container/configure-pod-configmap/#configure-all-key-value-pairs-in-a-configmap-as-container-environment-variables) to your Kubernetes pod:
+Which will update a `ConfigMap` with data that can be used to [add environment variables](https://kubernetes.io/docs/tasks/configure-pod-container/configure-pod-configmap/#configure-all-key-value-pairs-in-a-configmap-as-container-environment-variables) to your Kubernetes pod:

 ```yaml
 apiVersion: v1